• Home

 Next Step

-If you notice any persistent vulval lump, sore, or itching, arrange a private consultation for expert assessment and reassurance.
+If you notice any persistent vulval lump, sore, itching, or skin changes, book a consultation for expert assessment, accurate diagnosis, and personalized treatment planning.

 Copyright © 2025 Dr Mohamed Otify - All Rights Reserved.